-Asperger’s disorder is one of a group of childhood developmental problems known as pervasive developmental disorders (PDD).
-These disorders include Asperger’s disorder, pervasive developmental disorder—not otherwise specified, and autism.
+Asperger's syndrome is one of a group of childhood developmental problems known as pervasive developmental disorders (PDD).
+These disorders include Asperger's syndrome, pervasive developmental disorder—not otherwise specified, and autism.

 Pervasive developmental disorders share a set of common features, which include:

 - Impaired or abnormal development of social interactions

 - A marked restriction of activities and interests

 What causes these disorders?